gnowledge/gnowledge.github.io/publications.md

 ## EPICYCLICAL ASTRONOMY: GEOGEBRA

-Amit Dhakulkar and Nagarjuna G., "EPICYCLICAL ASTRONOMY: A CASEFOR GEOGEBRA" [Download PDF file](assets/20-dhakulkar-nagarjunag-2.pdf)
+Amit Dhakulkar and Nagarjuna G., "Epicyclical Astronomy: A case for Geogebra" [Download PDF file](assets/20-dhakulkar-nagarjunag-2.pdf)

 <p style="margin-left:10%; margin-right:10%;">Epicycles  were  historically  used  by  the  ancient  Greeks  to explain  the  retrograde  motion  of  planets.
 This  episode  in history of science is used as a case to show how we can use computer  simulations  to  visualize  complex,  abstract  ideas and  difficult  to  imagine  constructions.
 We  present  here  a method developed using the dynamic mathematics software GeoGebra, to teach the concept of epicycles.</p>
 **Keywords**: GeoGebra,  Astronomy  education,  Epicycles,Visualization,  Constructionism.